Virtualization on SUSE Linux with Benefits and Setup

 - EFFORT

-It takes less than 15 minutes of your time to understand the concept of virtualization.
+It takes less than 15 minutes to understand the core concepts of virtualization.

 1 Introduction to virtualization #